chonlita/Analytics-Portfolio/README.md

 - Developed a machine learning model with 89% accuracy to extract building polygons from aerial imagery.
 - Conducted large-scale inference and vectorisation to assist geospatial mapping and disaster planning.

+Note: Project details are under a confidentiality agreement (NDA) and cannot be publicly shared.

 ### ACADEMIC PROJECTS
 *(Due to university policies on self-plagiarism, detailed code or reports cannot be fully published).*